-Not only is it a fundamental skill, but it’s also relatively easy to learn when compared to many other tricks.
+Not only is it a fundamental skating skill, but it’s also relatively easy to learn when compared to many other skateboard tricks.

 Of course, if you’re a complete novice and have only just figured out how to push, stop, and avoid falling over, even a simple Ollie can feel like an impossibility.

-If you’re struggling to get to grips with this popular skateboard trick, then this is the guide for you.
+If you’re a beginner skater struggling to get to grips with how to ollie on a skateboard and you want to find a way to make it easier to get your skateboard off the ground, then this is the guide for you.

 How to Ollie on a Skateboard

 Follow these steps to perform an Ollie on your skateboard:

 - Place your front foot in the middle of the skateboard and your back foot near to the tail.

 - Keep your shoulders straight.